 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

-John McKnight is a Senior Litigation Counsel in the San Francisco office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington DC, New York, California, Tennessee, and Maryland.
+John McKnight is a Senior Litigation Counsel in the San Francisco office of Sanford Heisler Sharp, LLP, and Co-Chair of the Firm’s Whistleblower Practice.
 He received his J.D. from the University of Maryland School of Law in 2011.

 Mr. McKnight is experienced in the representation of clients in qui tam lawsuits under the U.S. False Claims Act and works on sealed and unsealed qui tam whistleblower cases involving fraud against the federal and state governments.
 He was an integral part of the litigation team that ultimately secured an $11.3 million settlement in U.S. ex rel.
 Cox v.
 Smith & Nephew, the first Trade Agreements Act settlement involving a medical device company.
 In addition to the Trade Agreements Act, Mr. McKnight works on cases involving the SEC Whistleblower program, the Foreign Corrupt Practices Act, the Anti-Kickback Statute, the Price Reduction Clause, the Price Adjustment Clause, Medicare procurement guidelines, and numerous other fraud-based statutes.